molodeztom/IOTstackBackup/README.md

 If you want to use encryption you have to set up gpg first.
 You can write the passphrase into a file so it will not ask.
 If you do not want encryption simply delete the line with gpg -c --passphrase-file /home/pi/user/pass --pinentry-mode loopback $RUNTAG.FullBackup.tar

+The structure of backup folders is:
+IOTSTACK-backups
+              - archive (used temporarily as source for upload)
+              - arvive_old n backups configurable in script
+              - influxdb influxdb backup merged (tar) into "backup".tar